acorn-io/runtime/docs/docs/39-Authoring Acornfiles/00-overview.md

 The syntax is very similar to JSON and YAML that you are already familiar with from other tools.

-The resulting artifact defined by the Acornfile and produced during `acorn build` is a complete package of the container images, secrets, data, nested acorns, etc. all in one OCI image that can be distributed through a registry.
+The resulting artifact defined by the Acornfile and produced during `acorn build` is a complete package of the container images, secrets, data, nested Acorns, etc. all in one OCI image that can be distributed through a registry.

 ### The primary building blocks